Hamlet (1948 film): Plot

-The film follows the overall story of the play, but cuts nearly half the dialogue and leaves out two major characters.

-The action begins on the battlements of Elsinore where a sentry, Francisco (John Laurie), is relieved of his watch (and questioned if he has seen anything) by another sentry, Bernardo (Esmond Knight), who, with yet another sentry, Marcellus (Anthony Quayle), has twice previously seen the Ghost of King Hamlet.
-Marcellus then arrives with the skeptical Horatio (Norman Wooland), Prince Hamlet's friend.
-Suddenly, all three see the Ghost, and Horatio demands that the ghost speak.
-The ghost vanishes then, without a word.
+On the battlements of Elsinore, in a flash-forward, the dead body of Hamlet is borne in state upon the shoulders of noble lords with Horatio in attendance mourning the dead Hamlet.
+The flash-forward dissolves and in the same location at a separate time, Francisco, a sentry, is relieved of his watch by another sentry, Bernardo, who, with yet another sentry, Marcellus, has twice previously seen the Ghost of King Hamlet.
+Marcellus then arrives with the sceptical Horatio, Prince Hamlet's friend.
+Suddenly, all three see the Ghost, and Horatio demands that the Ghost speak.
+The Ghost vanishes then, without a word.

-Inside the Great Hall of the castle, the court is celebrating the marriage of Gertrude (Eileen Herlie) and King Claudius (Basil Sydney); old King Hamlet has died apparently of an accidental snakebite, and his wife, Gertrude, has, within a month of the tragedy, married the late King's brother.
-Prince Hamlet (Laurence Olivier) sits alone, refusing to join in the celebration, despite the protests of the new King.
+Inside the Great Hall of the castle, the court is celebrating the marriage of Gertrude and King Claudius; old King Hamlet has died apparently of an accidental snakebite, and his wife, Gertrude, has, within a month of the tragedy, married the late King's brother.
+Prince Hamlet sits alone, refusing to join in the celebration, despite the protests of the new King.
 When the court has left the Great Hall, Hamlet fumes over the hasty marriage, muttering to himself the words "and yet, within a month!"

 Soon, Horatio and the sentries enter telling Hamlet of the ghostly apparition of his father.
-Hamlet proceeds to investigate, and upon arriving on the battlements, sees the ghost.
-Noting that the ghost beckons him forward, Hamlet follows it up onto a tower, wherein it reveals its identity as the Ghost of Hamlet's father.
+Hamlet proceeds to investigate, and upon arriving on the battlements, sees the Ghost.
+Noting that the Ghost beckons him forward, Hamlet follows it up onto a tower, wherein it reveals its identity as the Ghost of Hamlet's father.
 He tells Hamlet that he was murdered, who did it, and how it was done.
-The audience then sees the murder re-enacted in a flashback as the ghost describes the deed – Claudius is seen pouring poison into the late King Hamlet's ear, thereby killing him.
+Claudius poured poison into the late King Hamlet's ear, thereby killing him.
 Hamlet does not at first accept this as the truth, and then prepares to feign madness, so as to test Claudius' conscience, without jumping to conclusions.

-This feigned insanity attracts the attention of Polonius (Felix Aylmer) who is completely convinced that Hamlet has gone mad.
-Polonius pushes this point with the King, claiming that it is derived from Hamlet's love for Ophelia (Jean Simmons), Polonius's daughter.
+This feigned insanity attracts the attention of Polonius who is completely convinced that Hamlet has gone mad.
+Polonius pushes this point with the King, claiming that it is derived from Hamlet's love for Ophelia, Polonius's daughter.
 Claudius, however, is not fully convinced, and has Polonius set up a meeting between Hamlet and Ophelia.
 Hamlet's "madness" is constant even in this exchange, and Claudius is convinced.

 Hamlet then hires a group of wandering stage performers, requesting that they enact the play The Murder of Gonzago for the king.
 However, Hamlet makes a few alterations to the play, so as to make it mirror the circumstances of the late King's murder.
 Claudius, unable to endure the play, calls out for light, and retires to his room.
 Hamlet is now convinced of Claudius' treachery.
 He finds Claudius alone, and has ample opportunity to kill the villain.
 However, at this time, Claudius is praying, and Hamlet does not seek to send him to heaven, so, he waits, and bides his time.